Hexanet/MergeRequestsCI/README.md

 # MergeRequestsCI

-UI to see all GitLab merge requests of your teams in one place.
+UI to see all GitLab merge requests of your team in one place.

 ![MergeRequestsCI](screenshot.png)